BackdoorTech/Beast-ORM/src/readme.md

   - Classes that allow developers to add custom methods or behaviors to models.
 - Model Manager
   - Components for managing model definitions and their relationships.
 This might include registering models, defining model-to-model relationships, and handling schema migrations.
+- Triggers
+  - Implement triggers at the Business Logic Layer to execute custom logic before or after certain ORM operations.

 ### Data Access Layer
 The Data Access Layer is responsible for handling actual database queries.